addulac/phd/source/13_models.md

 $$
 P(\Pi | X, \Omega) = \frac{P(X|\Pi)P(\Pi| \Omega)}{P(X|\Omega)}
 $$
 where $P(X | \Omega)=\sum_{\Pi} P(X, \Pi|\Omega)$ is referred to as the *marginal likelihood* or model *evidence*.
-For simple model, inference methods for the posterior are generally based on the Maximum Likelihood Estimation (MLE) or the Maximum a Posteriori (MAP).
-These methods are called *point estimation* as they give single value that tries to maximize the posterior distribution.
+For simple model, the inference method of the posterior is generally based on either the Maximum Likelihood Estimation (MLE) or the Maximum a Posteriori (MAP) algorithm.
+These methods are called *point estimation* as they give a single value that tries to maximize the posterior distribution.
 However, for more complex model, the posterior cannot be computed directly, due to non-closed form expression of the evidence, and one must resort to approximate inference methods.
-Two main concurrent approaches have been developed to approximate the posterior distribution.
-The first rely on sampling techniques grounded by Markov Chain Monte Carlo (MCMC) theory [@neal1993probabilistic][@geyer2011introduction]; MCMC based methods are stochastic procedures where successive sampling step are performed to approximate the true posterior distribution.
-The second rely on Variational Inference (VI) methods; In this inference scheme, one tries to minimize the divergence between the true posterior and a given proxy distribution.
+Two main concurrent approaches have been explored in the literature to approximate the posterior distribution.
+The first relies on sampling techniques grounded by Markov Chain Monte Carlo (MCMC) theory [@neal1993probabilistic;@geyer2011introduction]; MCMC based methods are stochastic procedures where successive sampling steps are performed to approximate the true posterior distribution.
+The second relies on Variational Inference (VI) (equiv.
+Variational Bayes) methods; In this inference scheme, one tries to minimize the divergence between the true posterior and a given proxy distribution.
 A major advantage of this approach is that it allows to develop deterministic inference procedure and thus, open the door to the framework of gradient descent based algorithms.
 Nevertheless, the price to pay is that the proxy distribution incorporate a bias often hard to evaluate [@blei2017variational].
-As a final note on approximate inference, it is worth to mention the Expectation-Maximization (EM) algorithm which can be viewed as special case of VI but is used to estimate model parameters that lack of prior distribution.
+As a final note on approximate inference, it is worth to mention the Expectation-Maximization (EM) algorithm which can be viewed as a special case of VI but used to estimate model parameters that lack of prior distribution.

 The estimation of the posterior distribution is achieved through a fitting procedure that, for approximate inference, consists of iterative updates of an objective towards a maximizer.
 The (approximate) posterior can then be used to "answer questions" through the prediction of future outcomes as
 $$
 P(x_{new} | X, \Omega) = \int  P(x_{new} | \Pi, X) P(\Pi|X) d\Pi
 $$
-And $P(x_{new} | X, \Omega)$ is refer to as the predictive distribution of the outcome $x_{new}$.
+And $P(x_{new} | X, \Omega)$ is refer to as the predictive distribution of an unobserved outcome $x_{new}$.

 ## Exponential family
 \label{sec:expofamily}

-The Exponential family represents a class of parametric distribution that subsumes many common distributions.
-It includes the Normal, Poisson, Bernoulli, Multinomial, Beta, Dirichlet, Gamma, Exponential, Pareto etc. Briefly, a distribution in the exponential family can be expressed in its canonical form by:
+The Exponential family represents a class of parametric distributions that subsumes many common distributions.
+It includes the Normal, Poisson, Bernoulli, Multinomial, Beta, Dirichlet, Gamma, Exponential, Pareto etc. Briefly, a distribution in the exponential family can be expressed, in its canonical form, by:
 $$
 P(X|\eta) = \exp(\eta^T S(X) -A(\eta) - H(X))
 $$
 where $S(X)$ is a measurable map, $A$, called the log-partition function, and $H$ are two known measurable real-valued functions.

-Distributions in the Exponential family have convenient properties that make them theoretically appealing and hence, constitute a core topic in the Bayesian framework [@orbanz2009functional].
-For instance, they convey the key notion of *sufficient statistic* regarding the measure of the information of data samples.
-There are also at the basis of the *generalized linear model* whose allow generalization of simple model to work in different context.
+Distributions in the Exponential family have convenient properties that make them theoretically appealing and hence, constitute a core topic in the Bayesian framework [@orbanz2009functional] and noticeably in the field of Information Geometry [@amari2007methods].
+For instance, they convey the key notion of *sufficient statistic* regarding the measure of the information in a data sample.
+There are also at the basis of the *generalized linear models* whose allow straightforward generalization of simpler models to work in different contexts.
 Another very useful property of the exponential family, that we shall highlight in this section, is the existence of *conjugate priors*.
 More Precisely, let $P(X|\eta)$ be a model with parameter space $\Omega_\eta$, and let $\mathcal{H}$ be a set of prior distribution on $\Omega_\eta$.
 Then the model $P(X|\eta)$ and the set $\mathcal{H}$ are said to be conjugate if for every prior $P_\eta \in \mathcal{H}$ and observation set $X=x$, the corresponding posterior $P(\eta|X)$ is an element of $\mathcal{H}$.

-Conjugate prior, as well as the notion of sufficient statistics, are inextricably linked to the exponential family [@halmos1949application].
+Conjugate priors, as well as the notion of sufficient statistics, are inextricably linked to the exponential family [@halmos1949application].
 Notably, it has been showed that an exponential family representation always implies the existence of a sufficient statistic and a conjugate prior.
 Furthermore, under mild regularity conditions, the converse is also true.

 A conjugate prior of $P(X|\eta)$ has the following representation
 $$
 P(\eta|\tau, \eta_0) = \exp(\tau^T\eta - \eta_0A(\eta) - H(\tau, \eta_0))
 $$ {#eq:conjugate_prior}

 The practical advantage of using conjugate prior is that it leads to closed from update for inference applications.
 This is in particular, often the case for predictive distribution in conjugate model which is of great interest to develop efficient inference scheme.
-Note, that the use of conjugate prior is further justified by its mathematical convenience than for its epistemological meaning [@blei2003latent].
+Note, that the use of conjugate prior in machine learning model is further justified by its mathematical convenience than for its epistemological meaning [@blei2003latent].
-To conclude on exponential family, we recall a theorem proved in [@diaconis1979conjugate], that characterise the predictive distribution in a conjugate model, and that highlight its linear form that the reader will be able to rediscover at different parts of this manuscript.
+To conclude on exponential family, we recall a theorem proved in [@diaconis1979conjugate], that characterise the predictive distribution in a conjugate model, and that highlight its linear form that the reader will be able to rediscover in different parts of this manuscript.
 \begin{theorem}[Diaconis-Ylvisaker characterization of conjugate priors] Let $P_X(.|\Theta)$ be a natural exponential family model dominated by Lebesgue measure, with open parameter space $\Omega_\theta \subset \Re^d$.
 Let $P_\Theta$ be a prior on $\Theta$ which does not concentrate on a singleton.
 Then $P_\Theta$ has a density of the form (\ref{eq:conjugate_prior}) w.r.t Lebesgue measure on $\Re^d$ if and only if [81]
 $$